Fikoko/Optivar/README.md

 Whole programming language has only 2 syntax structure:

-1)  let y1 = f( x1 , x2 , x3 , ... );
+1)  f( x1 , x2 , x3 , ... ) = y1;
 2)  -- comment

 For simplicity, it is translated to natural language as:

-"let the output y1 be equivalent of functional translation f of variables x1, x2 , x3 ..."
+"make functional translation f of variables x1, x2 , x3 ... as equivalent of the output y1"

 ## Getting Started